imchocomint/paperlike/README.md

 # Install (development/debugging)
 Currently no debugging version is active/live/available.
 The software will be in this form for a while.

 For extended development, clone the repository.
-Install proglog and moviepy.
+Install moviepy.

 # Issues
 Currently our only issue is with KDE Plasma.